madebits/madebits.github.io/blog/2020/2020-05-03-Using-Ubuntu-Snap.md

 ## Snap Store

 Snap store [tracks](https://snapcraft.io/docs/snap-store-metrics) snap installs and usage.
+Geo-location data based on IPs are also collected.

 The unique tracking machine id is kept in `/var/lib/snapd/state.json` in `{"data": { "device": { "serial": "ID" } }}`.
 Snap usage data (kept also in`/var/lib/snapd/state.json`) includes start and stop times.
 Snaps are traced via unique cookies (found in `/var/lib/snapd/cookies` folder that match *snap-cookies* inside `/var/lib/snapd/state.json`.
 You may need to edit `/var/lib/snapd/state.json` manually in case of snap issues.